How we regulate

 - any evidence of deliberate intent, recklessness or dishonesty.

-Once we have taken into account the factors above, we apply criteria specific to the particular decision we are reaching.
+Once we have taken into account the factors above, we apply guidance specific to the particular decision we are reaching.
 This helps us to ensure that we are complying with our legal powers and duties.
 Before we decide to take enforcement action we must ensure the legislation allows us to do so in the particular circumstances.

 Our legal powers mean we can, where appropriate